Bruce Township, Todd County, Minnesota

 Bruce Township is a township in Todd County, Minnesota, United States.
-The population was 564 at the 2000 census.
+The population was 564 at the 2000 census but had declined to 479 by the 2020 census.

 History

 Bruce Township was named for Robert the Bruce, King of the Scots.
+The name was suggested by Bruce township resident George Balmer, a Scotsman and Todd County Commissioner.

 Geography

 According to the United States Census Bureau, the township has a total area of 36.0 sqmi, of which 35.2 sqmi is land and 0.8 sqmi (2.25%) is water.
+Lake Beauty is in Bruce township.
+It's 137 acres.

+Lakes

+Beauty Lake is a 240-acre lake, mostly in section three of Bruce township.
+The lake has a maximum depth of 27 feet.
+There is a public access boat ramp on the southeast corner of the lake.
+Fish species in the lake include black bullhead, black crappie, bluegill, brown bullhead, green sunfish, hybrid sunfish, largemouth bass, northern pike, pumpkinseed, rock bass, walleye, yellow bullhead, yellow perch, bigmouth buffalo, bowfin (dogfish), common carp, white sucker, banded killifish, blacknose shiner, bluntnose minnow, central mudminnow, golden shiner, Iowa darter, Johnny darter, least darter, and tadpole madtom.